 Misconceptions about bamboo agronomy and cultivation

-One of the very wide misconception that is prevalent among the general public about bamboo is the presumption that it becomes larger like tree over time.
+One of the very wide misconceptions that is prevalent among the general public about bamboo is the presumption that it becomes larger like a tree over time.
 This lack of understanding has led to a situation where bamboo is often left unused.
-Without being harvested, the bamboo cannot achieve its great potential for the economy or the environment.
+Without being harvested, bamboo cannot achieve its great potential for the economy or the environment.

 Bamboo Management depends upon the type of bamboo

-Globally, bamboo includes approximately 1600 species and 121 genre.
-These can be broadly categorized into three classes depending upon the type of rhizome, namely Sympodial bamboo (clumping), Monopodial bamboo (running), and Amphipodial bamboo (open clumping).
+Globally, bamboo includes approximately 1600 species and 121 genres.
+These can be broadly categorized into three classes depending on the type of rhizome, namely Sympodial bamboo (clumping), Monopodial bamboo (running), and Amphipodial bamboo (open clumping).

 Bamboo management depends on the objectives